10 Ways to Lose Stubborn Arm Fat

 That stubborn back-of-the-arm fat is some of the hardest to ditch, but making tricep presses part of your routine can help tone and tighten that area fast.
 While seated, extend a dumbbell over your head, holding it with both arms.
 Next, bend your elbows and bring the dumbbell behind you until it's parallel with your shoulders, straighten your arms and lift the weight, and repeat.

 Starting your day with a workout could be the key to getting rid of those jiggly upper arms at record speed.
 Researchers at Northumbria University found that, among a group of physically active male study subjects, those who hit the gym before eating breakfast burned nearly 20 percent more fat than those who fueled up before exercising.
 So, if you're eager to shed that fat fast, a fasting workout can help you achieve those goals right on schedule.
-When you're back home post-workout, tuck into the 37 Best Breakfast Foods for Weight Loss and you'll keep your metabolism going strong all day.
+When you're back home post-workout, nourish your muscles with the best breakfast foods for weight loss and you'll keep your metabolism going strong all day.